 Lean testing with real users.
 Recruit around five real users based on the target user personas that you identified on day one.
 Record the sessions so that the sprint team can gain immediate feedback.
 Test your prototype based on a set of questions or tasks that you ask the user to perform, and observe how they interact with the product to identify any ergonomic issues or pain points.

 At this stage, the product will not be perfect, but testing it this way will help you identify most of the areas for further improvement, and to collect valuable information on how usable, useful, and desirable the product is.

 Once the sprint is over, the client will have a much better understanding of their users’ problems, plus a host of ideas on how to solve them.

-After many years of experience working with our Product Design Sprint methodology, we have seen that when done properly, design sprints allow companies to reduce the risk of failure in a new or existing product development, and to condense months worth of work into just a few days.
+After many years of experience working with our Product Design Sprint methodology, we have seen that when carried out successfully, design sprints allow companies to reduce the risk of failure in a new or existing product development, and to condense months’ worth of work into just a few days.